Share

 - Epp-Memory Day (mourning and reflection on the Epp War)

-Economy and Activities: The interstellar economy of the Princes is geared towards expansion and colonisation.
+Economy and Activities: The interstellar economy of the Principalities is focused on expansion and colonisation.
 Gas giants and some stars are intensively exploited for raw materials for orbital structures, conversion to exotic matter for wormholes, and in some cases weapons production.
 On the other hand, inhabited worlds are usually relatively sparsely developed, with large areas set aside as reserves or for roleplay and other cultural activities.

 Military Infrastructure and Warfare: By Sephirotic standards, military expenditures are fairly large and extend across most toposophic levels.
 Of course, the bulk of such expenditures come from the archailect Princes themselves, who are focused on containing the Amalgamation.
 Much of the available infrastructure is known to be used for military purposes such as strategic intelligence gathering, and the Princes field transapient warships and combat ISOs at a level comparable to the Archosaurian Empire.
 Modosophont, SI:1 and SI:2 polities may have their own military forces, often serving in various defence roles within their toposophic level, most often as a way to deter aggressive neighbouring polities.
 This is due to the unstable hinterland political status of the Perseus Rift.
 SI:4 and SI:3 military expenditures are more in line with those of the Sephirotics.
 It is theorised that those toposophic levels are too weak to contribute to the fight against the Amalgamation and that security operations against other SI:3 and SI:4 are less needed.